Integrated road, sewer and water project

 - Final Construction Season: Spring to Fall 2020 (partial/periodic road closures or lane reductions, to complete final asphalt lift, landscaping, streetscaping, street lighting, public art installation, and additional required reinstatements)

-Project funds approved to date are $36.3 million.
+Project funds approved to date is approximately $40 million.

 Public involvement and engagement